jiqunl/me/index.md

 **[*Note to Perspective Students:*]** I am actively looking for self-motivated students to join my Human-Computer Interaction and Recommendation group at OU and work on interesting cutting-edge problems in information retrieval and intelligent systems.
 Research opportunities are available at both undergraduate and graduate levels.
 I am especially interested in students with **any** of the following backgrounds:
 - Human-Computer Interaction, Interactive Information Seeking/Retrieval, UX Design/Research, Cognitive Psychology or Experimental Economics using quantitative or qualitative methods (or both);
-- Machine Learning, Recommender System, Natural Language Processing (NLP), or Text/Data Mining.
+- Machine Learning, Recommender System, Natural Language Processing (NLP), and Generative Artificial Intelligence.

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.